U.S. Bank locations

 Website redesign

-As a senior visual interaction designer, I was responsible for building the end-to-end design experience, while collaborating with partners such as content, product, A11Y, and development.
-In this role, I regularly presented my work to different groups and leaders, communicating design decisions and research findings.
-This effort was driven by robust competitive research and user testing.
+As a senior visual interaction designer, I led the end-to-end design process, collaborating closely with content, product, accessibility, and development teams.
+I regularly presented design decisions and research insights to stakeholders, grounded in competitive research and user testing.

 Team